Calabria: Agriculture

 Calabria is agriculturally rich, with the Italy's second highest number of organic farmers after Sicily.

 The red onion of Tropea is cultivated during summer period on the Tyrrhenian coast of central Calabria.
 It has been awarded with the protected geographical indication (PGI).

-The olive tree represents 29.6% of utilised agricultural area (UAA) and approximately 70% of tree crops.
+The olive tree represents 29.6% of utilized agricultural area (UAA) and approximately 70% of tree crops.
 Olive tree cultivation extends from coastal lowland areas to hilly and lower mountainous areas.

 The region is the second-highest for olive oil production with Carolea, Ogliarola, and Saracena olives as the main regional varieties.

 In Calabria, there are 3 PDO oils: "Bruzio" in the province of Cosenza, "Lametia" in the area of Lamezia Terme and the more recent "Alto Crotonese".
 In addition to DOP oils there are also PGI oils.
 The production area of "Olio di Calabria" PGI includes the entire territory of the Calabria region.
 The production is made exclusively from indigenous olives.

 Calabria produces about a quarter of Italy's citrus fruit.
 The contribution of this region to growing citrus fruit in Italy can be attributed mainly to clementines, oranges, mandarins and lemons.
 Calabria is by far the country's most important clementine-growing region, which account for about 62% (16,164 ha) of the Italian surface dedicated to its cultivation and 69% (437,800 tons) of the total production.
 Clementina di Calabria is the PGI variety grown in the Calabria region.
 Also chinotto is cultivated and used to produce carbonated soft drink with the same name.